Prism TV

-Prism TV is an American IPTV service owned by CenturyLink.
+Prism TV is an American IPTV service owned by Lumen Technologies.
 It is based on the same technology as the U-verse service deployed by AT&T.

 History

 Around the time that Sprint Nextel spun off their landline division to form Embarq, Verizon, and AT&T began work on their own IPTV services to compete with the local cable companies.
 Embarq was no different, and had started work on a similar service called Embarq TV.
 Details were scarce, but the service was rumored to have been an IPTV fiber-to-the-node service similar to AT&T's U-verse.
 The service was going through beta testing when CenturyTel agreed to purchase Embarq to form CenturyLink in 2009.

 CenturyLink (still known as CenturyTel) began rolling out what was to eventually be known as Prism TV in October 2009 in Jefferson City, Missouri.
 It adopted the Prism TV name in 2011, based on the Embarq TV infrastructure.